 Direct Access (DA) customer accounts are not automatically enrolled with Silicon Valley Clean Energy.
-DA customers in SVCE’s service area will stay with their current DA provider, unless they choose to change providers and enroll in Silicon Valley Clean Energy’s generation service.
+DA customers in the SVCE service area will stay with their current DA provider, unless they choose to change providers and enroll in Silicon Valley Clean Energy’s generation service.
+Customers of Silicon Valley Clean Energy have access to unique commercial offers and services to help go all-electric and save money that are not available to DA customers in our service area.
+Learn more about the offers and services at: svcleanenergy.org/offers-services.

 Silicon Valley Clean Energy’s commercial rate schedules are designed to “parallel” PG&E rate schedules, and apply to generation-related charges only.
-For instance, SVCE maintains an equivalent schedule for all current commercial rate schedules (e.g. A-1, A-10, E-19) provided by PG&E. This includes time-of-use and NEM rate schedules.
+For instance, SVCE maintains an equivalent schedule for all current commercial rate schedules (e.g. B-1, B-10, B-19) provided by PG&E. This includes time-of-use and NEM rate schedules.
+View commercial rates at: svcleanenergy.org/commercial-rates.

 Silicon Valley Clean Energy rate schedules describe generation-related charges only.
 By law, PG&E delivery charges remain the same, whether you receive generation services from SVCE or PG&E.